shaksham08/YelpCamp/README.md

 A table of all 7 RESTful route

+REST(Representational state transfer) is jsut a convention for mapping our HTTP Routes to our CRUD functionality.

 |   Name  | Path          | HTTP Verb | Pupose                                           |
 |:-------:|---------------|-----------|--------------------------------------------------|
 |  Index  | /dogs         | GET       | List all dogs                                    |